Protecting your family and property from hurricanes and storms in Randolph County.

 Real feedback from Randolph County residents we've helped protect.
 Your neighbors trust Blue Paper Co.

-“We have acreage in Randolph County with outbuildings and equipment.
-Brian helped us make sure everything was covered — not just the house.
+4.7(19)“We have acreage in Randolph County with outbuildings and equipment.
+Ryan helped us make sure everything was covered — not just the house.
 That kind of attention to detail matters out here.”

 “Asheboro is our closest town but Blue Paper Co. in High Point is our insurance home.
 They understand Randolph County's unique needs and always go the extra mile.”